Glossary

 Example:

-Original Sentence: “The quick brown fox jumps over the lazy dog.”
+- Original: “The quick brown fox jumps over the lazy dog.”

 Next Sentence Prediction (NSP)

-NSP helps BERT understand the relationships between sentences.
-During training, pairs of sentences are fed into the model:
+NSP helps BERT understand relationships between sentences.

 Example: